snotskie/ttrpg/md/index.md

 Likely, it will be a mix of things and it certainly can change.
 The GM and the players can rely on one another when they forget things, blank on ideas, have had bad days, are feeling short on "spoons," or just need to change things up a bit.

 A lot has been said and written by others in the tabletop community about how to make tabletop gaming fun, accessible, and equitable.
-And what I'll say here is that however "at table discretion" looks at your table, above all else it is yours.
+All I'll say here is that however "at table discretion" looks at your table, above all else it is yours.

 I hope you can take the rules that follow and run with them.
 I hope playing this game brings you joy and that you can tell some fun stories.